celtera/libremidi/book/src/compiling.md

 ## Advanced features

-- Ability to set a fixed message size for zero-allocation scenarios, with -DLIBREMIDI_SLIM_MESSAGE=<NBytes> (in CMake or directly to the compiler)
+- For MIDI 1: ability to set a fixed message size upper-bound for zero-allocation scenarios, with `-DLIBREMIDI_SLIM_MESSAGE=<NBytes>` (in CMake or directly to the compiler)